mariobermudezjr/hackernews-react-apollo/README.md

 The performance benefits of Relay come at the cost of a notable learning curve.
 Relay is a pretty complex framework and understanding all its bits and pieces does require some time to really get into it.
 The overall situation in that respect has improved with the release of the 1.0 version, called Relay Modern, but if you’re for something to just get started with GraphQL, Relay might not be the right choice just yet.

-Apollo Client is a community-driven effort to build an easy-to-understand, flexible and powerful GraphQL client.
+Apollo Client is a ~community-driven~ effort to build an easy-to-understand, flexible and powerful GraphQL client.
 Apollo has the ambition to build one library for every major development platform that people use to build web and mobile applications.
 Right now there is a JavaScript client with bindings for popular frameworks like React, Angular, Ember or Vue as well as early versions of iOS and Android clients.
 Apollo is production-ready and has handy features like caching, optimistic UI, subscription support and many more.

+---

+Here’s an overview of the packages we will install:

+- `apollo-boost` offers some convenience by bundling several packages you need when working with Apollo Client:

+  - `apollo-client`: Where all the magic happens
+  - `apollo-cache-inmemory`: Our recommended cache
+  - `apollo-link-http`: An Apollo Link for remote data fetching
+  - `apollo-link-error`: An Apollo Link for error handling
+  - `apollo-link-state`: An Apollo Link for local state management
+  - `graphql-tag`: Exports the gql function for your queries & mutations

+- `react-apollo` contains the bindings to use Apollo Client with React.
+- graphql contains Facebook’s reference implementation of GraphQL - Apollo Client uses some of its functionality as well.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).